razilo/razilocomponent/README.md

 npm install razilocomponent
 ```

-Once installed, you can use the none ES6 files in your html head area (either compressed or non).
+Once installed, you can use the none ES5 bundle file in your html head area.

 index.html